 *For you real IT experts out there wondering how this blocking feature works; Fingbox leverages low level (data-link layer) network programming and packet injections to make sure the device is unable to reach not only the Internet but also other local network devices.*

 Unlike firewalls, Fingbox also does not re-route all your network traffic through it for packet scanning, and so it will not lead to the data queues that slow down your connection.
-Fingbox actually comes with many Wi-Fi troubleshooting features that help you achieve better network performance, such as Bandwidth Hog Identification, Wi-Fi Sweet Spot Finder and Speed Checks.
+Fingbox is designed to not interact with your network data and actually comes with many Wi-Fi troubleshooting features that help you achieve better network performance, such as Bandwidth Hog Identification, Wi-Fi Sweet Spot Finder and Speed Checks.

 The final major difference between Fingbox and a smart firewall device is the cost.
-The majority of smart firewall devices have an expensive purchase price and then ongoing subscription fees.
-Fingbox’s network security tools though are available at the affordable one-off cost of $79.
+The majority of smart firewall devices have an expensive purchase price and then ongoing subscription fees, and with a lot of consumer-grade routers now actually coming with inbuilt hardware firewalls, you could be spending money you don’t necessarily need to spend.
+Fingbox’s network security device blocking tools on the other hand are available at the affordable one-off cost of $79.